petersilva/drobo-utils/README.txt

 KNOWN BUGS
 ----------

-droboview isn't suited to run continuously for long periods, as it has a memory leak...  total foot print starts out at 32M with a 15 MB resident set size, of which 10 MB are shared, so only about 4M of real memory consumed.   but the RSS grows at about 2MB/hour.
+drobom view isn't suited to run continuously for long periods, as it has a memory leak...  total foot print starts out at 32M with a 15 MB resident set size, of which 10 MB are shared, so only about 4M of real memory consumed.   but the RSS grows at about 2MB/hour.

-  29m  11m S    1  2.9   9:44.50 droboview
+  29m  11m S    1  2.9   9:44.50 drobom view

 best to restart it daily, or use it when necessary, but not leave it on for days.

-After you resize luns, droboview gets confused, you need to exit and restart.
+After you resize luns, drobom view gets confused, you need to exit and restart.

 We have a report that dumping diagnostics does not work over firewire.